NYC - SYD

 • Which airline alliances offer flights from New York to Sydney?

-Star Alliance is the only airline alliance operating flights between New York and Sydney.
+SkyTeam, oneworld, and Star Alliance are the airline alliances operating flights between New York and Sydney, with SkyTeam being the most commonly used for this route.

 • What is the most popular layover when flying to Sydney from New York?